 Finally, a word about my ideas as published on this site.
 Some were learned and/or derived from others, some are things I’ve come up with independently and some of those might be original but chances are other people have independently come up with similar ideas and still others will do the same.
 That isn’t a problem, it’s part of the fun.

 No concerted attempt will be made to differentiate what is my work, what is original and what is derived.
 I will reference, cite or link to other people’s work where that seems useful and appropriate.
 This is a travelogue rather than an academic publication.
 I’m not a intentional plagiarist and what gets published here is because I think it is a good idea.

-Site Policy – privacy and money
+Site Policy – privacy, money and copyright

 Respect.
 I will not knowingly provide or sell data about users of this site.